barrysteyn/node-scrypt/Readme.md

     c2NyeXB0AAwAAAAIAAAAAZ/+bp8gWcTZgEC7YQZeLLyxFeKRRdDkwbaGeFC0NkdUr/YFAWY
     /UwdOH4i/PxW48fXeXBDOTvGWtS3lLUgzNM0PlJbXhMOGd2bke0PvTSnW

-As one can see from the above example, both hashes start off by looking similar (they both have *c2NyeXB0AAwAAAAIAAAAA* - as explained above), but afterwards, things change very rapidly.
+As one can see from the above example, both hashes start off by looking similar (they both start with *c2NyeXB0AAwAAAAIAAAAA* - as explained above), but afterwards, things change very rapidly.
 In fact, I hashed the password *password1* again:

     password1
     c2NyeXB0AAwAAAAIAAAAATpP+fdQAryDiRmCmcoOrZa2mZ049KdbA/ofTTrATQQ+m